saucelabs/sauce-docs/docs/visual/e2e-testing/setup.md

 ### Accept Baseline
-1. This first test will be labeled as "failed" because there's no existing baseline to compare against.
+1. This first test will be labeled as "failed" because there's no existing baseline to compare it against.
 To resolve this, [review and accept](/visual/e2e-testing/workflow/review-workflow/) the new snapshots as your baseline:
 1. From your Dashboard, click **Review 2 New**.<br/><img src={useBaseUrl('img/visual/e2e-review2New.png')} alt="Visual E2E review new state" width="400" />
 1. Click on the first snapshot, **Swag Labs: Login**.<br/><img src={useBaseUrl('img/visual/e2e-quickstart-changed-states.png')} alt="Visual E2E Quickstart first state" width="500" />
 1. Click **New** > **Accept**.<br/><img src={useBaseUrl('img/visual/e2e-quickstart-new-accept.png')} alt="Visual E2E Quickstart running test" width="500" />